pranavpr/cardinfo.github.io/_posts/2019-08-31-hdfc-bank-festive-treats-5x-rewards-on-credit-cards-5-cashback-on-debit-cards.md

 This offer translates to a reward rate of 16.5% for Infinia and [Diners Club Black](/hdfc-diners-club-black-credit-card-review/) which is quite awesome.
 On other hand, for Regalia and Diners Clubmiles, this translates to a decent reward rate of 6.5%.
 This offer would be beneficial for almost all HDFC card holders as spends on Grocery, Supermarkets, Departmental stores are covered too.

+**Update**: HDFC has rolled out another set of offers on partner merchants under HDFC Festive Treats offer.
+Read the the details about the same [here](/hdfc-bank-festive-treats-partner-merchant-offers/).

 _What do you think of Festive Treats offer from HDFC Bank?
 Let me know in comments below._